beak-insights/felicity-astm/README.md

 ## Setup

+Make sure you have Mysql/MariaDb installed

+    create databse create database db_name;

+    # create user if you are using mysql:
+    create user 'username'@'%' identified with mysql_native_password by '<password>'; GRANT ALL PRIVILEGES ON db_name.* TO 'username'@'%';

+    # create user if you are using mariadb
+    grant all privileges on databse_name.* TO 'username'@'%' identified by '<password>';

+    finally fush privileges

-Make sure you have Mysql/MariDb installed
+Make sure you have installed python 3.9.5 or higher and pip3 for this project:

-It is encouraged to use Python 3 and pip3 for this project.
-It wont work with python 2:

     $ python3 --version
-    Python 3.+
+    Python 3.X

     git clone https://github.com/NMRL-Zimbabwe/astm-to-db.git
     cd astm-to-db && sudo su